Ericsson/codechecker/docs/user_guide.md

 viewer server (i.e. a server started by `CodeChecker server`), and the connection details to access the server.
-These details either take an URL form (`--url hostname:port/Productname`) if the command accesses analysis results in a given product, or a `--host` and `--port` pair, if the command manages the server.
+These details either take an URL form (`--url hostname:port/Productname`) if the command accesses analysis results in a given product, or a server URL (`--url hostname:port`), if the command manages the server.

 A server started by default settings (`CodeChecker server`, see above) automatically configure the product `Default` under `localhost:8001/Default`,